leshow/blog/content/post/rust_for_java_devs.md

 }
 ```

-`|| {}` is the syntax for a closure (one that takes no arguments and returns nothing.
-Closures in Rust don't require any heap allocation by default.
+`|| {}` is the syntax for a closure.
+Closures in Rust don't require any heap allocation, this is in line with the goals of the language which aims to provides us with a "rich type system" at no cost to performance.

-`enum` is yet even more powerful than this though, it has the ability to declare full recursive types.
+`enum` is even more powerful than this though, it has the ability to declare fully recursive types.

 ```rust
 enum List<T> {